OThink-R1: Intrinsic Fast/Slow Thinking Mode Switching for Over-Reasoning Mitigation: Experiments

 \subsection{Case Study}

-We present the case study in \Cref{fig:case_study-Official}. \MethodName\ utilize fast-thinking mode, and solve the problem correctly.
-While the reasoning model exhibits overthinking phenomenon, significantly improve the generated tokens, while even derive the incorrect answer.
-It demonstrate that \MethodName\ can dynamically switch between fast and slow thinking.
-Moreover, the reasoning process may not always be necessary, which would even influence the model performance.
+We present a case study in \Cref{fig:case_study-Official}. \MethodName\ employs fast-thinking mode and solves the problem correctly with an immediate response.
+In contrast, the baseline LRM exhibits overthinking: despite deriving the correct answer during reasoning, it continues the reasoning process and ultimately conclude the incorrect answer.
+This demonstrates that \MethodName\ can dynamically switch between fast and slow thinking modes.
+Moreover, this case illustrates that extensive reasoning is not always beneficial and may even degrade model performance.

-\section{Related work}
+\section{Related Work}